tonyy01/ffd-relation/README.md

 ## Description

-I = findrelation(interactiveFact, interaction) finds relations for main factors and interactive factors. interactiveFact is a string array consisting of characters meaning "interactive factors". "interaction" is a string array consisting of multi-character terms indicating the interaction of corresponding interaction factors.
+I = findrelation(interactiveFact, interaction) finds defination relations for main factors and interactive factors. interactiveFact is a string array consisting of characters meaning "interactive factors". "interaction" is a string array consisting of multi-character terms indicating the interaction of corresponding interaction factors.
 I is an array of strings refering to the relations.

 I = findrelation(interactiveFact, interaction) returns I for "interactiveFact" of "interaction".